 The typical asking rate per listing is in the $50's per square foot per year.
 The Central Seattle submarket is going through a an increase in rates.
 In the last 3 months, the median rate rose $10 per sqft per year.
 That's a 19% rise in rent.

-Compared to the rest of the Seattle Metropolitan Area market, the Central Seattle region has greater rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Seattle Metropolitan Area market, the Central Seattle submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 3 listings have been posted online, which means new listings most likley are leasing quickly.
-You'll want to be prepared to make an offer immediately.
-About 67% of the listings in the Central Seattle are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 1 listings have been made available, which means new availabilities most likley are going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 3,210 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most properties in this area are around 3 floors.
-Most buildings in this region were built in 2001 and are Class B.
+Even though the median size is 3,740 sqft, there are still 0 office spaces below 2,000 sqft.
+Most properties in this region are close to 3 stories.
+Most buildings in this area were built in 1988 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Agriculture is the dominant industry in this market.
 Commute by car is the most popular way to get to work amongst Central Seattle occupants.
 Commuting approximately an hour a day is the norm for those who opt to reside in this part of town.